-There is also a man-to-man version of this play.
-In diagram A, O1 passes to O3 and O1 moves outside to the left wing, with O3 dribbling toward the top.
+"Miami"There is also a man-to-man version of this play.
+O1 passes to O3 (diagram A) and they exchange as O1 moves to the left wing, and O3 dribbles to the top.
 The initial pass to O4 curling around O2 is less likely to be open against the 2-3 zone (but could be open against a 1-2-2 zone).
 O4 mainly becomes a screener.

-After cutting, O4 locates in the left short-corner area (diagram E).
+After cutting, O4 moves to the left short-corner area (diagram E).
 O3 passes to O2.
 O4 pin-screens the weakside low defender X3, and O2 skip passes to O1 who has dropped down toward the left corner.
 This causes the low outside defender to run out to defend O1.
 O4 will bump and delay the X3 defender just enough to make the skip pass to the corner open.
 Then O4 lets the X3 defender move out to defend, and now O4 screens the middle low defender.
 O5 cuts underneath for the pass from O1 and the power lay-up.